-How to Use Digital Sewing Patterns
+How to Use Digital (PDF) Sewing Patterns

 Sewing machine with printed PDF sewing pattern sheets.